eface2face/rtcninja.js/docs/RTCPeerConnection.md

-# `rtcninja.Connection` Class API
+# `rtcninja.RTCPeerConnection` Class API

-The `rtcninja.Connection` class wrappes a native `(webkit|moz)RTCPeerConnection` and attempts to provide a uniform behavior across different WebRTC implementations.
+The `rtcninja.RTCPeerConnection` class wrappes a native `(webkit|moz)RTCPeerConnection` and attempts to provide a uniform behavior across different WebRTC implementations.
 The provided API mimics the `RTCPeerConnection` API in the latest [WebRTC draft](http://w3c.github.io/webrtc-pc/).

 ### Features